m-expunged/guacamole-sharp/README.md

 ### The connection token

-GuacamoleSharp transports the settings for remote connections via an encrypted connection token.
+guacamole-sharp transports the settings for remote connections via an encrypted connection token.
 This is done to provide a bare minimum of protection against rogue connections without to much hassle for users.
 Ideally you should build additional authentication/authorization layers on top of the token.

 The token is passed to the guacamole-common-js client instance as a parameter of the connect method.